mojaloop/documentation-artifacts/presentations/October 2020 Community Event/PI_12_Objectives.md

 •	Improve access control measures

-## LPS Adaptor
+## LPS Adaptor: (Renjith/Adrian)
 •	Get some implementation experience from Umoja and TIPS (at least open a dialogue about requirements and understand how the adaptor would suit theirs)

 •	Add support for 3rd party APIs (i.e. initiate ATM and POS via the 3rd party APIs)

 •	Update TTK integration to use the 3rd party APIs

-## Web Payments
+## Web Payments (Don/Adrian)

-•	Find a home for all testing/demo tools including our Web-based wallet and ATM and POS simulators
+•	Find a adopter/home for all testing/demo tools including our Web-based wallet and ATM and POS simulators

 ##	Settlement V2/Cross-Currency: (Michael)
 •	Determine a pilot for potential implementation and feedback